 The Clare Galway Hotel

-The Clare Galway Hotel is an ideal spot for people who would rather stay outside of Galway City.
-It is just over 12km or about a 20 minute drive from the city; it is ideal for day trips into the city centre with plenty of buses operating during the day.
+The Clare Galway Hotel is ideal for people who would rather stay outside of Galway City.
+It is just over 12km, or about a 20-minute drive, from the city; it is ideal for day trips into the city centre, with plenty of buses operating during the day.

 The majority of rooms (48 out of 50) are air-conditioned.
-Air-conditioning isn’t a common feature in Ireland, so if you are an international visitor you shouldn’t assume it is included unless it is mentioned.
-All rooms have en-suite bathrooms and cater from standard double rooms to larger family rooms.
+Air conditioning isn’t a common feature in Ireland, so if you are an international visitor, you shouldn’t assume it is included unless mentioned.
+All rooms have en-suite bathrooms, ranging from standard double rooms to larger family rooms.
 There is a discount for larger groups and guests attending special events in the hotel.

-With an award winning restaurant, extensive bar and seasonal kids club, there is something for everyone to enjoy.
-There is also a gym, leisure centre and heated indoor swimming pool for guests.
-Located on a main public transport route, it is easy to explore Galway and beyond when staying at the Clare Galway Hotel.
+With an award-winning restaurant, extensive bar, and seasonal kids’ club, the Clare Galway Hotel offers something for everyone to enjoy.
+Guests can also use the gym, leisure centre, and heated indoor swimming pool.
+Located on a main public transport route, it is easy to explore Galway and beyond when staying there.

 Places to stay in Galway: Oranmore